 ⚙️ Getting Started with elevata¶

-The practical guide to setting up your elevata metadata environment
+The practical guide to setting up your elevata metadata environment - from installation to first successful metadata import.

 🔧 1.
 Prerequisites¶